rickycodes/nuit-blanche/README.md

 ## Instalation

-Clone away, jump into the projects and then:
+Clone away, jump into the project and then:

 ```
 npm install